-The aims of the WSG are to maintain contact between both amateur and professional and professional individuals and groups studying waders; to help organise co-operative studies; and to provide a vehicle for exchange of information.
+The aims of the WSG are to maintain contact between both amateur and professional between both amateur and professional individuals and groups studying waders; to help organise co-operative studies; and to provide a vehicle for exchange of information.
 The main means of achieving these aims is by the publication of the Wader Study Group Bulletin (see below).
 WSG maintains contacts with many regional, national and international bodies interested in bird research and conservation, notably the International Waterfowl Research Bureau (IWRB), and often works alongside them in co-operative studies.
 The Group has been involved also in the organisation of expeditions to remote areas to fill gaps in the knowledge of waders.
 Projects co-ordinated by WSG have included studies of the spring migration of Siberian-breeding Knot through Europe and Africa, and of other species passing through western Europe.
 Current projects include a comprehensive assessment of the networks of coastal sites used by shorebirds in western Europe in the non-breeding season; large-scale investigation of spring migration through the Americas; a long-term monitoring of the usage of inland sites in Europe; and investigation into the effects of severe winter in Europe.
-Most of these studies have immediate relevance to conservation as well increasing basic understanding of wader biology.
+Most of these studies have weather immediate relevance to conservation as well as increasing basic understanding of wader biology.
 These comments apply also to the current WSG co-operative projects concerning breeding waders, particularly an intensive study of wader distributions and densities in the Outer Hebrides of Scotland, where rapid changes are being made due to agricultural practices.
 WSG also co-ordinates (on behalf of several national authorities) the use on waders of colour-marks visible in the field, and attempts to forward sightings of these.

-Membership of the WSG is open to all individuals or groups interested in waders, and application forms can be obtained from the Clark, Membership Secretaries, N. & J. Department of Zoology, University of Edinburgh, West Mains Road, Edinburgh EH9 3JT, U.K. The subscription is devoted mainly to the production and circulation of the Bulletin.
-The annual subscription is £10 (or US \$17 or Canadian \$21).
-Outside Europe, Bulletins will be sent by airmail for a total subscription of £13 (or US \$22 or Canadian \$27).
+Membership of the WSG all is open to individuals or groups interested in waders, and application forms can be obtained from the Membership Secretaries, N. & J. Clark, Department of Zoology, University of Edinburgh, West Mains Road, Edinburgh EH9 3JT, U.K. The subscription is devoted mainly to the cost of production and circulation of the Bulletin.
+The annual subscription is f10 (or US \$17 or Canadian \$21).
+Outside Europe, Bulletins will be sent by airmail for a total subscription of f13 (or US \$22 or Canadian \$27).
 Rates for institutions and payment through subscription services are £25 (or US \$42 or Canadian \$52), or for airmail posting £28 (or US \$47 or Canadian \$58).
 All cheques should be payable to "Wader Study Group"and must be in British, US or Canadian currency.
-Alternatively, payments may be made by bank giro (in English pounds) to Lloyds Bank Ltd., 7 Victoria Place, Haverfordwest, Dyfed SA61 23Z, U.K. (Bank sorting code no. 30-93-98), with reference to WSG account (no. 0095972); or by British Post Office Giro to account no. 471204404.
-Please ensure that your name and initials appear on the transfer form and that a membership application form is sent directly to WSG-Persons with bank accounts in Britain may use the bankers order form provided with the application form.
+Alternatively, payments may be made by bank giro (in English pounds) to may be made by Dank gird (in English) Lloyds Bank Ltd., 7 Victoria Place, Haverfordwest, Dyfed SA61 23Z, U.K. (Bank sorting code no. 30-93-98), with reference to Haverfordwest, Dyreu and Lor, sorting code no. 30-93-98), with reference to WSG account (no. 0095972); or by British Post Office Giro to account no. 471204404.
+Please ensure that your name and initials appear on the transfer form and that a membership membership application form is sent directly to WSG.
+Persons with bank accounts in Britain may use bankers order form provided with the the application form-